We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 Engagement rings with a floral or nature-inspired element often draw special attention, because of their unique beauty and design.
 If you appreciate Mother Nature, gardening, or the petals of a flower, a floral motif could be right for you.

 From halos that resemble flowers to pavé leaf designs, here are two stunning floral rings to inspire you.

 Non-traditional engagement rings may feature baguette-shaped diamond accents.
 The baguette side stones offer a contemporary look and can give the ring more sparkle.
 These engagement rings with baguettes range from halo to three-stone and often appeal to those with a modern style.

 Check out these non-traditional engagement rings with baguettes.

 Vintage engagement rings have an antique feel and often include ornate detailing and Art Deco designs.
 Antique rings are best for those with a vintage style who enjoy having some flair in their jewelry collection and wardrobe.
+Vintage-styled rings have become increasingly popular over the last few years, with National Jeweler reporting in 2018 that Art Deco rings ranked second among trending ring designs on Pinterest — a trend that’s only grown in popularity since.

 Here are intricate vintage settings to inspire you.